Last Updated: April 6, 2024

 If your debt is older and approaching your state's statutes of limitation, a promise to pay may reset the statute clock.
 Lying, threats, profanity, and admission of responsibility will be used against you if you end up in a court case.

-A summons letter is a legal notice that you are being sued in, usually, small claims court and you must appear in court in front of a judge on a specific date.
+summons letter is a legal notice that you may be getting sued, usually, small claims court and you must appear in court in front of a judge on a specific date.
 Some people call this a complaint summons or a summons and complaint.
 You are now a party to a lawsuit and must answer the summons.
 It will contain the name of the court, the case number, the parties involved, and what you are legally required to do.
-The summons letter will either be delivered by a law officer or registered mail.
+The summons letter can be delivered by a law officer or registered mail.

 Whether your letter is entitled a summons letter, a summons or a court summons letter, they are the same thing.
 Other parties believe that you owe them money and they have filed a lawsuit against you in court and you will have to defend the court case.